Join me in the micro mindful movement for chronic pain and fatigue revolution.

 Yet the more I tried “beginner” classes or classes for “when you’re sore”, the more frustrated I became.
 When you are managing chronic pain and fatigue you need certain modifications, but you aren’t a beginner.
 I thought that perhaps just modifying for myself was the most I could hope for.

 Then I found online yoga teacher training – a much more accessible way to train (than nine hour days, multiple days in a row!).
 The Online Yoga School’s head teacher, Steph, is a very experienced and enlightened individual.
 I knew for sure she got my vision after a few emails.
 Training to become a teacher has lit my heart on fire.

 I signed up to become a teacher so that I can share these tools with you.
 From simple poses, to sequences for bedtime, to meditation – the options are nearly endless.
 So come along and join us!
 No pretezelling and no 90 minute classes needed.

-Join us for this free challenge, to see how yoga might fit into your journey.
+Join us for this free challenge, to see how you can “do yoga” in just five minutes a day.